-A more sophisticated treatment is provided using NRG which is a non-perturbative method [9], and does not rely on the faithful derivation of a low-energy effective model [6], but can work directly with the bare model (at least
+A more sophisticated treatment is provided using NRG which is a non-perturbative method [9], and does not rely on the faithful derivation of a low-energy effective model [6], but can work directly with the bare model (at least for modest molecular complexity [5]).
+Inverse design of molecular junctions using NRG affords the possibility of engineering loss functions for the optimization that work directly with the physical observables of interest.

-For example, in the present case of the QI-2CK effect, the quantum critical point is associated with a vanishing $T^$ scale.
+For example, in the present case of the QI-2CK effect, the quantum critical point is associated with a vanishing T^ scale.
 This scale can be read off from the temperature dependence of the entropy, as shown in the main paper and in Figs. S-5, S-6.
-Defining $T^$ through the relation $S{\text{mol}}(T=T^) = \ln(2)/4$ and a loss function $\mathcal{L}(\vec{\theta}) = T^$ allows us to use ML methodologies to optimize the model parameters $\vec{\theta}$ to minimize $T^$ by calculation of the molecule entropy.
+Defining T^ through the relation $S{\text{mol}}(T = T^) = \ln(2)/4$ and a loss function $\mathcal{L}(\vec{\theta}) = T^$ allows us to use ML methodologies to optimize the model parameters $\vec{\theta}$ to minimize T^ by calculation of the molecule entropy.
 This is the approach we adopt in this work to find the critical value of t' in the 5-site system.
 However, alternative approaches can be used.
-Fig. 4 of the main paper shows that the QI-2CK critical point is also associated with a conductance node at T=0.
-Therefore an alternative loss function might be $\mathcal{L}(\vec{\theta}) = G_c(T=0)$ .
+Fig. 4 of the main paper shows that the QI-2CK critical point is also associated with a conductance node at T = 0.
+Therefore an alternative loss function might be $\mathcal{L}(\vec{\theta}) = G_c(T = 0)$.
 A numerical (finite-difference) approximation to the gradient of the chosen loss function can be computed by running several standard NRG runs.
 NRG can then be integrated within a standard GD routine for inverse design model optimization.
 For constrained models with only a few optimization parameters, this might be sufficient.

 However, for more complex problems (especially those for which each NRG run is computationally expensive and optimization efficiency is thus a priority), it is clearly advantageous to have the analytic gradient of the loss function from the NRG calculation.
 This is more challenging than for the SWT calculation because the NRG algorithm itself is much more complex.
 Also the loss function might comprise physical observables rather than simply effective model parameters.
-Fortunately this problem has been overcome recently by using differentiable programming techniques [18] with the NRG method.
-This 'automatic differentiable NRG' method allows exact gradients of NRG observables to be calculated quickly and efficiently [19].
+Fortunately this problem has been overcome recently by using differentiable programming techniques [26] with the NRG method.
+This 'automatic differentiable NRG' method allows exact gradients of NRG observables to be calculated quickly and efficiently [27].
 This brings inverse design of molecular junctions using an NRG solver within reach.

-S-VIII.
+S-IX.
 NON-INTERACTING LIMIT